voorhoede/front-end-tooling-recipes/travis-deploy-to-gh-pages/README.md

 Check `.travis.yml`, you should see an encrypted string behind `env.global.secure`.

+### Adjust pre-deploy scripts

+[`.travis.yml`](.travis.yml) is pre-configured to run `npm run build` and `npm test` before each deploy.
+These scripts are configured with dummy scripts inside of [`package.json`](package.json).
+Only if these scripts are successful, the distribution is actually deployed.

+You should adjust these scripts or change the configuration to meet your project's needs.

 ### Adjust deploy script

 The deploy script is pre-configured to deploy everything inside the `dist/` directory to the root of the `gh-pages` branch.